Earth and Planetary Sciences

 HTBA

-EPS 7890a or b, Current Topics in Metamorphic ProcessesJay Ague
+EPS 7890a, Current Topics in Metamorphic ProcessesJay Ague

 This seminar is based mostly on readings from the literature and focuses on emerging issues in metamorphic petrology, including deep element cycling, non-lithostatic pressure, and ultrahigh-temperature and ultrahigh-pressure metamorphism.